torvalds/linux/drivers/staging/wusbcore/Documentation/wusb-design-overview.rst

 In dequeue() we are basically cancelling/aborting the transfer.
-We issue a xfer abort request to the HC, cancel all the URBs we had submitted and not yet done and when all that is done, the xfer callback will be called--this will call the URB callback.
+We issue a xfer abort request to the HC, cancel all the URBs we had submitted and yest yet done and when all that is done, the xfer callback will be called--this will call the URB callback.